Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Compare the effects of a per unit tax on a perfectly competitive market with those on a monopolistic

-Evaluate the impact of imposing a minimum wage above the market equilibrium on the labor market.
+Analyze the effects of imposing a minimum wage above the market equilibrium on the labor market.
+Con

 Production Function and Cost Analysis in a Competitive Market